BMW Z1 : temporary madness!

-In 1989, BMW surprised everyone with the Z1, a convertible with astonishing technical solutions that contrasted with its other, much more traditional models.
+In 1989, BMW surprised everyone with the Z1, a convertible with innovative technical solutions that contrasted with its other, much more traditional models.
 Read More

 The post-war years marked the beginning of the golden age of the automobile.
 A period that smiled on Renzo Rivolta, an Italian industrialist, who did not hesitate to redirect his activities in order to launch himself as a manufacturer.
 Read More